Hero image

 eleanor-crookeleanor-crook

-This lesson is designed for a year 7 class studying the KS3 Activate curriculum in science.
-This lesson is focused on contraception.
-From this lesson, students should be able to: Name two methods of contraception (condoms, contraceptive pill) Describe how each method of contraception works (barrier, contains hormones to prevent ovulation) Discuss the advantages and disadvantages of each type of contraception All of my lesson resources contain: A 5-in-5 retrieval-style starter An interesting lesson hook, careers link, or retrieval practice to start the lesson Teacher input slides with dual coding and reduced cognitive load Teacher models Regular ‘check for understanding’ slides, such as hand signals quizzes Regular student independent practice slides, with optional scaffolds, challenges and answer slides A plenary task
+A full 1 hour lesson designed for a mixed ability year 7 class.
+This is the 3rd lesson in “Chapter 1 - Particles and their behaviour” from Activate 1, Chemistry.
+This lesson is on ‘density’ from pages 82 and 83.
+This lesson should be suitable to teach to any KS3 Chemistry class, even by those where chemistry is not their specialism.
+This lesson (and all lessons in this unit) is designed to be interactive and engaging, with plenty of real world examples and independent tasks.
+From this lesson, students should be able to: Explain what is meant by the terms ‘density’, ‘mass’ and ‘volume’ Explain why some solids have different densities Explain why the same substance has different densities in different states All of my lesson resources contain: A 5-in-5 retrieval-style starter An interesting lesson hook, careers link, or retrieval practice to start the lesson Teacher input slides with dual coding and reduced cognitive load Teacher models Regular ‘check for understanding’ slides, such as hand signals quizzes Regular student independent practice slides, with optional scaffolds, challenges and answer slides A plenary task

 GCSE AQA Electrolysis Knowledge Organiser